gvwilson/sensibleadventures/cloudherd/new.md

 The water hadn't even boiled before Grappa Gas showed up.
 He rapped on the door with his cane and entered without waiting for a hello.
 "Hey, daffodil.
-Where's your *amma*?"
+Where's your *anna*?"

 "She should be back soon," Noxy said.
 She added a handful of tea leaves to the cinnamon bark and green cardamom pods already in the